 Powder Keg Memories

-Lou Gnerre, Headmaster from 1972-1988, recalls the Powder Keg tradition starting in the 1950s.
+Lou Gnerre, Headmaster from 1972-1988, recalls the Powder Keg trophy tradition starting in the 1950s.
 Pop Bottomly, the night fire watcher, was a popular faculty member.
-Lou Gnerre recalls that the tradition began when Bottomly passed away in the 1950s.
+Lou Gnerre shares that the trophy began when Bottomly passed away in the 1950s.

-Harrison Golden, former faculty and football coach, remembers his first Powder Keg during his first year of teaching in 1969.
-After a 7-0 lead, Tilton soon took over the game and their fans started to continuously count the points.
-Tilton ended up winning 59-7 and the Tilton fans chanted “We want more!
+Harrison Golden, former faculty and football coach, remembers his first Powder Keg during his first year of teaching in 1968.
+After a 7-0 lead, Tilton soon took over the game, and their fans started to continuously count the points.
+Tilton ended up winning 59-7 and the Tilton fans chanted, “We want more!
 We want more!”
 Although it was a tough game for New Hampton, the fans were nothing but motivation.
 There had already been a rivalry between the two teams, but this game in particular, according to Golden, left the football team hungry.
-His team was inspired to win back the keg and keep it for the next several years.
+His team was inspired to win back the keg in 1969 and keep it for the next several years.
 Golden remembers the spirit and engagement from both schools, even when Tilton defeated the New Hampton Huskies.